Xabitsuki/adamax/README.md

 ## Questions for TAs

-- How can we link the IMDb dataset with OpenSubtitles?
 - Is there a good library/way to analyze text?
 - Are we allowed other programming languages and/or tools than Python?
 NVivo for instance.